 Another section found it hard to cope with the diet plan, which according to them, was too hard to follow.

 There are, however, positive reviews from users who mentioned how the diet plan has led to successful weight loss and even about treating various medical conditions.
-There are many Atkins 40 success stories in which users could be seen explaining how the diet plan bought positive changes in their lifestyle and overall wellbeing.
+There are many Atkins 40 success stories in which users could be seen explaining how the diet plan brought positive changes in their lifestyle and overall well being.

 Atkins 40 Recipes